chamillj/SDN-Analytics/README.md

 # SDN-Analytics
-Easily create SDN network with mininet and ODL with data logging enabled
+If you want to do some research on SDN and want to analyse data in SDN, this code can help you.
+It will enable you to easily create a SDN network with any topology using mininet + ODL and enable data collection in both ODL and Open vSwitch.
+You have to install mininet and OpenDaylight with tsdr seperately in order to use this code.
+In order to collect sFLOW data you have to install sflowtoll as well.
+In addition, you may require to install ElasticSearch DB, Cassandra, tcpreplay etc depending on your requirement.